National Enquirer owner defends reporting on Amazon's Bezos

 Bezos and his wife announced last month that they were divorcing after 25 years of marriage.
 That same day, the National Enquirer touted it was publishing alleged intimate text messages between Bezos and Lauren Sanchez, a former television anchor whom he was said to be dating.

-Bezos opened an investigation into the leak, led by longtime security consultant Gavin de Becker.
+Bezos opened an investigation into how the messages could have ended up in the hands of the tabloid, led by longtime security consultant Gavin de Becker.
 De Becker told media that the leak was politically motivated.

+U.S. prosecutors in Manhattan are reviewing whether the alleged extortion violated a cooperation agreement made last year with AMI in connection with a $150,000 hush-money deal with Karen McDougal, the former Playboy model who claims she had an affair with U.S. President Donald Trump.
+The president has denied McDougal’s claim.

+The deal not to prosecute was conditional on AMI not committing any crime, according to the United States Attorney’s Office for the Southern District of New York.

+Bloomberg News said Manhattan prosecutors had already been given information about the company’s exchanges regarding Bezos.

-In a blogpost on Thursday, Bezos cited an email from AMI deputy general counsel, Jon Fine, to a lawyer representing de Becker.
+In a blog post on Thursday, Bezos cited an email from AMI deputy general counsel, Jon Fine, to a lawyer representing de Becker.
 In it, AMI proposed a public acknowledgment from Bezos and de Becker that “they have no knowledge or basis for suggesting that (AMI’s) coverage was politically motivated or influenced by political forces.”

 In return for such an acknowledgment, according to the email, AMI offered “not to publish, distribute, share, or describe unpublished texts and photos,” Bezos said.